 Late last year, I was diagnosed with an anxiety disorder, minor depression, and small semblances of post-trauma.
-I had known for a long time that something wasn’t right, but like many others, I only ever through to treat the physical symptoms.
+I had known for a long time that something wasn’t right, but like many others, I only ever thought to treat the physical symptoms.

 I had visited physiotherapists, naturopaths, and more to try and address how my body felt.
 The symptoms weren’t always persistent; I could go several months without feeling any physical regression, and thought my physical therapy had worked.

 Sometimes I would barely sleep at all or sleep excessively.
 I’d feel sore and stiff, weak and unable to perform athletically, or completely lacking the motivation to do anything.

 After years of this cycle, I visited my family doctor and told him that I thought I may be having mental health problems.
 We spent nearly half an hour talking, and I learned that symptoms of anxiety and depression aren’t limited to the emotional ones listed above.

 I learned that everyone may experience a different manifestation of symptoms, and that what I was experiencing was my body signaling that something wasn’t right, which I learned was normal when experiencing a mental illness.

 Six weeks and an appointment with a psychiatrist later, I had my diagnosis.
 It felt like a weight had been lifted off my shoulders (pardon the cliché).
 I wasn’t embarrassed or upset by my diagnosis; I was happy to finally have answers.

 There was a reason to explain how I felt, and I had options to seek help.
 In the weeks since, I’ve found an excellent psychologist to teach me the tools I need to ensure I can manage my diagnosis.
 I’ve learned a lot about myself in the past two months, and I don’t let me diagnosis hold me back.